zhoulu327/Code_of_3D-Geoformer/README.md

-# Code_of_3D-Geoformer

-The project contains the main code of the 3DGeoformer mdoel for manuscript review.
+The project of the 3DGeoformer model used for Manuscript review.

-The current project only includes the code of model architecture, pre-training, trasfer-training, and model test.
+The current project contains only the code of model architecture, pre training, transfer training, and model testing.

-Due to the large size of the complete data, only a small amount of data is provided for model testing; the complete data will be provided later through the database link.
+Due to the large size of the complete data, only a small amount of data is provided for model testing; the whole dataset will provide later through the database link.